Skip to main content

 • Take medicine for pain.
 If you have questions, talk to your health care provider.

-• Ask your health care provider when you can start driving a car again.
+• Ask your healthcare provider when you can start driving a car again.

 Going to the bathroom